Who Can Perform The Work

 Request to obtain a pin number:

 Each permit has a unique pin number associated to it.
-The pin number is shown in each Work Permit and it can also be found by logging into the contractor’s CAP account (Citizen Access Portal).
-Once you are registered (CAP Registration) as a contractor with the City of Miami Beach and have created your CAP account, you can also access your permit details, schedule inspections, pay fees, and more.
+The pin number is shown in each Work Permit and it can also be found by logging into the contractor’s CSS account.
+To migrate the CAP account (Citizen Access Portal) to CSS, please click here.
 If assistance is needed to find the pin number, please contact the Building Department at 305.673.7610.